 How Accounts Payable Financing Works?

 When the business receives goods, they typically have 30-90 days to pay the supplier or manufacturer.
 ARFunding.org will provide credit to the business owner, and the business owner can pay the credit back when they sell the inventory, or a fundable receivable is created that can be sold to an invoice factoring company.

-This type of credit is especially useful when the supplier offers a payment discount based on receiving payment within a certain time period (3% cash, 2% 10-days, net 30, etc.) This leaves more profit for the business owner.
+This type of credit is especially useful when the supplier offers a payment discount based on receiving payment within a specified period (3% cash, 2% 10-days, net 30, etc.) Accounts Payable Financing leaves more profit for the business owner.
 An extended payment date also increases free cash that the business can use for other reasons including paying monthly recurring bills.

 What is Vendor Financing?

 Accounts Payable Financing, also known as Vendor Financing, is a relatively new form of credit.
 Similar to Invoice Factoring, it is based on the creditworthiness of the large credit-worthy buyer.
 ARFunding.org will look at the creditworthiness of the ultimate payee.
 Many times a business doesn’t have to put up any collateral.